netx-ulx/NC/XorCoding/README.md

 The switches in this network don't all have the same behaviour.
 We have ```s1```, ```s2``` and ```s4``` which multicasts all the packets received to the remaining ports.
 Switch ```s3``` performs the coding process and then forwards the packet.
 Meanwhile ```s5``` and ```s6``` do the decoding process and then forwards the packet to the destination hosts.

 ## xorcoding.p4 (I would add the path to the program)
+The program can be found in the following path ```XorCoding/p4-xorcoding/pipeconf/src/main/resources/xorcoding.p4```.

 This coding protocol makes use of a custom header and incorporates the packet's payload in it.
 It is defined as following:
 ```
 header coding_hdr_t {